panos75’s review published on Letterboxd:

 While the movie treats the characters in a questionable way, the actors don't miss a beat and are as endearing as ever.
 Tom Holland is full of energy and emotion, we always get what's going on in his mind.

 Zendaya is also very convincing as emo-MJ.
 Her chemistry with Holland while not perfect is quite good.
 Jake Gylenhaal steals the show as Mysterio.
 He is over the top when need is, but never becomes a caricature.
 Overall, one of the best MCU villains.

 Maybe the reason I didn't enjoy this particular chapter is because I'm too old.
 I suspect that if I were thirty years younger I would have had a blast.
-But after seeing what modern comic book movies are capable of in the last years, it's difficult to be satisfied with what "Far From Home" offers.
+But after seeing what modern comic book movies are capable of in the last decade, it's difficult to be satisfied with what "Far From Home" offers.